jsreport/docs/docs/docker-workers.md

 The first start can take some minutes because the extension needs to download and install the docker image used for sandboxing.
 You can monitor the jsreport output until you see the message "reporter initialized".

 Now you can open studio and start rendering templates.
 The user code evaluation will always  run in the dedicated container with limited resources.
 By default, the container is limited to the 0.5 CPU and 420 MB of memory and jsreport creates the pool of 4 containers.

-The containers don't restart after every request but are reused for the performance reason because restarting container isn't cheap operation.
-By default, containers are associated based on the client ip address.
-The pool of containers is not infinite so the containers are rotated using LRU (Last recently used) principle.
-The extension guarantees that the particular client request always runs on the dedicated container and the containers are always fresh and recycled before re-associated from one client to another.

 ## Basic configuration